 In spite of the fact that St Patrick’s Day (called Día de San Patricio in Spanish) of course originates in Ireland, thanks to globalization and the fact that there are many Irish pubs in Barcelona, the tradition has grown annually in our city.
 Many Irish pubs therefore organize all sorts of activities, and the pubs are decorated for the occasion.
 Since 2003 the St Patrick’s Day festival has been organised in the Pedralbes area.
 If you join the celebrations, don’t forget to wear something green, so that you don’t look out of place!

 Festes de Sant Josep Oriol

-Throughout the weekend that’s closest to 23rd March, the day on which the death of Sant Josep Oriol is marked, the fiestas of the Barri del Pi (The District of the Pine), in El Born, take place.
+Throughout the weekend that’s closest to 23rd March, the day on which the death of Sant Josep Oriol is marked, the fiestas of the Barri del Pi, in the Gothic Quarter, take place.
 The vast majority of celebratory events (“Ball de gegants”, “Cercaviles” and the falconry display) take place in the Plaça de Sant Josep Oriol and in the Plaça del Pi.

 The “Pi” District.

 Depending on the year, Easter (called Semana Santa in Spain) falls in March or April.
 If your stay in Barcelona coincides with the Easter holidays we recommend that you look up how Easter is celebrated in Barcelona, and how it might affect your trip, because some of the shops and businesses close on certain days and the opening hours of some museums and churches might also be affected.